 Field capacity and wilting point expressed as a fraction of the soil depth.
 In the model, field capacity and wilting point are calculated as this fraction multiplied by soil depth.
+Available water is calculated as the difference between field capacity and wilting point.

-Storm Flow Fraction, Base Flow Fraction, Drain
+Storm Flow Fraction, Base Flow Fraction

 Determines the amount of water runoff and leaching.
-This affects the amount of N leaching (N loss) which, in turn, affects the amount of mineral N.
+This affects the amount of C and N leaching (StreamN and StreamC) which, in turn, affects the amount of mineral N and soil C.

-drain - the fraction of excess water lost by drainage.
-The soil drainage factor allows a soil to have differing degrees of wetness (e.g., DRAIN=1 for well drained sandy soils and DRAIN=0 for a poorly drained clay soil).

 basef - fraction per month of subsoil water going into stream flow

 stormf - the fraction of the soil water content lost as fast stream flow

+Drainage

+The fraction of excess water lost by drainage.
+The soil drainage factor allows a soil to have differing degrees of wetness (e.g., DRAIN=1 for well drained sandy soils and DRAIN=0 for a poorly drained clay soil).

 Nitrogen Inputs- Slope, Intercept

-Determines N deposition rates (both wet and dry deposition) using simple regression:
+These optional parameters determine N deposition rates (wet and dry deposition and biological fixation) using simple regression:

 Total N deposition = (AtmosNslope*precipitation) + AtmosNinter

 The AtmosNslope parameter controls how the amount of wet deposition, i.e. how much N is deposited during rain events, with higher slopes generating more N deposition.
-Dry deposition is controlled by the N intercept parameter, which is constant and is not a function of precipitation.
+Dry deposition and biological fixation are controlled by the N intercept parameter, which is constant and is not a function of precipitation.

 User Tip: Adjust the slope and intercept until the monthly or annual N deposition in the century-succession-monthly-log.csv is similar to literature values.
+Note that biological fixation may be an important source of N in some landscapes (e.g. Pacific Northwest).

+If you specific AtmosNslope=-1 and AtmosNinter=-1, then you can supply N deposition as a daily or monthly input to the climate library (see LANDIS-II Climate Library v1.0 User Guide).

 Latitude